muertos/openstack-tls/README.md

 - Creates an instance on that private network and subnet

 TODO:
-- Add specified SSH public key to cloud automatically
+- Add specified SSH, or default to `~/.ssh/id_rsa.pub`, public key to cloud automatically
-- Grab Glance image uuid for Ubuntu 20.04 LTS
+- Grab Glance image uuid for Ubuntu 20.04 LTS (make second task/role to handle this?)
 - Create a router, bridge the External network with private
 - Allocate and assign floating IP to instance
 - Open port 22 within certbot instance
-- Install NGINX to the instance
+- Install NGINX to the instance (additional task/role)
 - Configure NGINX with a specified domain
 - Prepare Kolla globals for ACME: https://docs.openstack.org/kolla-ansible/victoria/admin/acme.html
+- configure SSL using Kolla Ansible

 ## Setup